gravitational/workshop/gravity_networking.md

 Multiple routers can exist within a single network, allowing the routers to communicate over the shared network.
 This allows a packet to hop between various networks to reach the packets destination.

-Example: To route a packet from my home laptop to google, I send a packet to my home router from my ISP, which forwards the packet across my DSL line to my routers ISP, which forwards the packet onwards to another router, until reaching the google server.
+Example: To route a packet from my home laptop to google, I send a packet to my home router from my ISP, which forwards the packet across my DSL line to my ISP router, which forwards the packet onwards to another router, until reaching the google server.

 Note: There is a lot more to this, but this is a good starting conceptual model.